 "Clear Current Preset" will blank out the current preset.
 All sources will be off and everything else will be set to their default values, allowing the user to start from scratch.
-After clearing the current preset, save the preset to keep the factory versions.
+After clearing the current preset, it is necessary to save it.
 "Revert Current Preset to Factory" reloads the original preset into the current preset slot.
 "Revert All Presets to Factory" reloads all of the original presets.
 After reverting to the factory presets, save to keep the factory versions.